Skinny Jennifer Aniston Was Asked To Further Lose 30 Pounds To Essay Rachel Green On Friends!

 Jennifer Aniston went on to become one of the most loved characters of American sitcoms when featured as Rachel Green in the all-time classic Friends.
 However, the actress faced her share of ordeals when she decided to take up the role.
 In a new book titled, Generation Friends: An Inside Look at the Show That Defined a Television Era, it has been revealed that Aniston was asked to shed 30 pounds to essay the evergreen character Rachel Green.
 Shocking much?
 Read more details below.

-Author of Generation Friends: An Inside Look at the Show That Defined a Television Era has stated in the book, "She had to lose thirty pounds if she wanted to stay in Hollywood.
+Author of Generation Friends: An Inside Look at the Show That Defined a Television Era, Saul Austerlitz, has stated in the book, "She had to lose thirty pounds if she wanted to stay in Hollywood.
 Los Angeles was a tough place to be an actress, it was a tough place to be a woman, and Jennifer Aniston's agent was reluctantly levelling with her."

 "Aniston was hardly fat - everyone could see she was beautiful - but as the show she would one day become indelibly associated with later made a point of noting, the camera added 10 pounds," it further reads.